qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - You need a dark mode or dark theme.
 - Is there not an option for a dark theme
 - Can we have a dark mode in the settings please
+- Would love to see a dark mode.
+- Is it possible to have a dark mode?
+- Is there any dark mode or night mode support for this app?
+- Would be great to get a dark mode
+- Love it but it needs a dark mode!
+- Hello, do you have a Dark mode setting?
+- Only missing a dark mode.
+- still Needs dark mode.
+- Dark Mode would be great!

 ## intent:html_signature
 - Hello, When will you have support for HTML Signatures?